Near-unanimity-closed minions of Boolean functions: Introduction

 \begin{theorem}[{Sparks~\cite[Theorem~1.3]{Sparks-2019}}] Let $A$ be a finite set with $\card{A} > 1$, and let $B = \{0,1\}$.
 Let $C$ be a clone on $B$.
 Then the following statements hold. \begin{enumerate}[label={\upshape(\roman*)}] \item $\closys{(\clProj{A},C)}$ is finite if and only if $C$ contains a near\hyp{}unanimity operation. \item $\closys{(\clProj{A},C)}$ is countably infinite if and only if $C$ contains a Mal'cev operation but no majority operation. \item $\closys{(\clProj{A},C)}$ has the cardinality of the continuum if and only if $C$ contains neither a near\hyp{}unanimity operation nor a Mal'cev operation. \end{enumerate} \end{theorem}

 Apart from the cardinality categorization, Theorem~\ref{thm:Sparks} unfortunately offers no information whatsoever about the structure of the lattice $\closys{(\clProj{A},C)}$, nor about the $(\clProj{A},C)$\hyp{}clonoids themselves.
-In order to shed more light on this matter, studies of the lattice $\closys{(C_1,C_2)}$ and the $(C_1,C_2)$\hyp{}clonoids have been presented for certain pairs of clones $C_1$ and $C_2$ of Boolean functions.
+In order to shed more light on this matter, the current author put forward the idea of systematically classifying $(C_1,C_2)$\hyp{}clonoids for each pair of clones $C_1$ and $C_2$ of Boolean functions.
 The case when $C_1$ is arbitrary and $C_2$ contains a Mal'cev operation (the triple sum operation) -- covering item \ref{thm:Sparks:countable} of Theorem~\ref{thm:Sparks} -- was fully treated in \cite{CouLeh-Lcstability}.
 The same was done in \cite{Lehtonen-SM} for the case when $C_1$ is arbitrary and $C_2$ contains a \emph{majority operation} (a ternary near\hyp{}unanimity operation) -- this, however, covers only a small part of item \ref{thm:Sparks:finite} of Theorem~\ref{thm:Sparks}.
 At the time of writing the paper \cite{Lehtonen-SM}, the author realized that the situation is considerably more complicated in the case when the clone $C_2$ contains a near\hyp{}unanimity operation of arity greater than $3$ but no majority operation -- even though $\closys{(C_1,C_2)}$ is finite in this case, according to Sparks's Theorem~\ref{thm:Sparks}.
 This was left as an open problem.